sanjivyash/CS-663-Assignment1/README.md

 ## Multiprocessing and Multithreading

 The two files ```2/code/myAHE.py``` and ```2/code/myCLAHE.py``` utilise the multiprocessing library of Python to improve the running time of these calculation intensive algorithms.
 However this functionality is not provided in Windows machines, so they should change the multiprocessing to multithreading.
-That reduces the efficiency of the algorihtm but prevents the machine from freezing.
+That reduces the efficiency of the algorithm but prevents the machine from freezing.

 ```python
 import os